timhowgego/Aquius/live/README.md

 ## New York City

-[New York City (January 2019)](https://timhowgego.github.io/Aquius/live/nyc-2019/): Snapshot of every scheduled public transport service within the five Boroughs of New York City - [more information about this dataset](https://timhowgego.github.io/AquiusData/us-nyc/).
+[New York City (January 2019)](https://timhowgego.github.io/Aquius/live/nyc-2019/): Snapshot of every scheduled public transportation service within the five Boroughs of New York City - [more information about this dataset](https://timhowgego.github.io/AquiusData/us-nyc/).

 ## Paris